 'Southern' falcons are intermediate in size and colouration and live in Fiordland, Stewart Island and the Auckland Islands.

 Adult New Zealand falcons measure between 40 cm and 50 cm.
 Males are smaller than females.
 Males weigh between 240 g and 350 g, while females weigh between 410 g and 720 g.

-The New Zealand falcon is capable of flying at speeds over 100 km/h, and can catch prey larger than itself.
+The New Zealand falcon is capable of flying at speeds of up to 200 km/h, and can catch prey larger than itself.

 They hunt live prey, mainly by watching from a vantage point and making a fast direct flying attack and either striking or grasping the prey with their feet which are equipped with sharp talons.
 They kill their prey with a quick powerful bite to the neck.

 Their diet includes a range of animals, including insects, mammals and lizards, but consists mainly of birds.

 Like all falcons, the New Zealand falcon does not build a nest.
 Rather, it makes a scrape on the ground, under a rocky outcrop or in an epiphyte in an emergent forest tree into which it lays its eggs.

 A typical clutch consists of 2–4 eggs which take about 33 days to hatch.

 Nestlings are fed by both parents but the male does most of the hunting with the female guarding close to the nest until the nestlings are close to fledging, which occurs between 31 and 45 days after hatching.